AD Police Files: Release

 In North America, the series is licensed by AnimEigo, who first released the series to VHS and Laserdisc in 1993 in Japanese with English subtitles.
 They later reissued it in both formats in 1995 with an English dub produced by Southwynde Studios in Wilmington, NC.
 The show was released to bilingual DVD in 2004, with bonus content featuring music videos for various songs featured in the series as performed by Filipino singer Lou Bonnevie in addition to translation notes and production artwork.
 On September 27, 2015, AnimEigo announced that they will be funding a brand new HD telecine of the series from the original 35mm film in-house through Kickstarter, with a Blu-ray release planned for 2016.
 Though according to an update by AnimEigo on 30 December 2022, it had been reported that the film materials to A.D.
 Police Files had been lost.
+At Anime Expo 2026, AnimEigo announced that they will release a 4K remaster of the series (taken from the original camera negative) on a UHD/Blu-ray combo pack in January 2027.

 In the UK, the series was licensed by Manga Entertainment, who produced their own English dub for VHS in 1994, and later issued it onto dub-only DVD in 2004.
 Their release is now out-of-print.

 Reception

 Critical reception of A.D.
 Police Files has been generally positive.
 Helen McCarthy in 500 Essential Anime Movies describes The Phantom Woman as the video "definitely not for the faint hearted", noting that the "design is good and the atmosphere well maintained, but it's Aikawa's script that will stick in your mind".
 She also praised The Man Who Bites His Tongue as a "stylish, dark retelling of RoboCop".

 Justin Sevakis of Anime News Network described A.D.
 Police Files as being "a flawed work, but has enough memorable moments and beautiful, macabre touches to redeem it in some way."

 Raphael See of THEM Anime Reviews gave the series a rating of 3 out of 5 stars, praising the story and soundtrack but considered the animation to be "average."
 Overall, See states that "If you're a BGC junkie, you'll definitely enjoy this one.
 Other people might want to save this one until they run out of other things to watch."

+The anime entry in The Encyclopedia of Science Fiction notes that while "The series has exciting action and some good animation; however, enjoyment is hindered by the ridiculous elements", attributing much of the problems to the " over-simplification of the plot" due to "cramming too much into 27-minute episodes"; it also criticizes the "cringe-inducing depiction of women", and describes the main character, Leon, as a "unsympathetic nonentity".